final-form/final-form/README.md

 return a generic error for the whole form using the special `FORM_ERROR` symbol key.

-An optional callback for debugging that returns the form state and the states of all the fields.
-It's called _on every state change_.
-A typical thing to pass in might be `console.log`.

 #### `validateOnBlur?: boolean`

 If `true`, validation will happen on blur.
 If `false`, validation will happen on change.
 Defaults to `false`.

 ### `DebugFunction: (state: FormState, fieldStates: { [string]: FieldState }) => void`

+An optional callback for debugging that receives the form state and the states of all the fields.
+It's called _on every state change_.
+A typical thing to pass in might be `console.log`.

 ### `Decorator: (form: FormApi) => Unsubscribe`